Until recently, laser cutters were something only found in industrial setups.

 You can use Chrome, Safari, or Edge browser to use the software and it can run on Windows, Linux, and Mac OS computers.

 Full Spectrum Laser is headquartered in Las Vegas and has a US-based customer support team, and they provide technical assistance to their customers via phone and email.

 The Muse Core laser engraver/cutter comes with a warranty of 1 year, which can be extended to 2 years at an additional cost.

-If you are looking for a laser engraver/cutter for your business or small shop, that requires less maintenance and has good speed, the FSL Muse Core is a good option to consider.
+If you are a business owner looking for a laser engraver/cutter for your small shop that requires less maintenance and has good speed, the FSL Muse Core is a good option to consider.

 Glowforge is an American laser engraver brand based in Seattle and is known for its robust CNC engraver/cutter.

 Glowforge Plus is the mid-range model.
-Apart from Plus, they offer a basic version and a Pro version.
+Apart from Plus, they offer a Glowforge basic version and a GLowforge Pro version.

 All three versions have a footprint of 38" x 20.75" x 8.25" and allow you to work on materials with a maximum thickness of 2" (0.5" with tray).

 The Plus and Basic versions come with a 40 W CO2 laser tube and the Pro version has a 45 W laser tube.

 There is a difference in linear speed between the models, the Plus version is twice as fast as the basic version, and the Pro version is thrice as fast.